OasisDigital/rxjs-system-bundle/README.md

 ##  Where is this useful?

-An NPM published System bundle is very convenient for use in a Plunkr or other contexts where a local build process is avoided.
+An NPM-published System bundle is very convenient for use in a Plunkr or other contexts where a local build process is avoided.

 More broadly, all of this probably makes a lot of sense to you if you are familiar with Angular 2 (which depends on RxJS) and SystemJS.
 However, neither RxJS nor this repackaging are specific to Angular.

 ## Versions

 I will attempt to update this package for each new version of RxJS, from 5.0.1 onward.
-Each version of this bundle package exactly matching each underlying RxJSversion.
+Each version of this bundle package exactly matching each underlying RxJS version.

 ## CDN

 Conveniently, the Unpkg service provides a CDN for NPM package contents.
-Therefore the UMB bundle is available at a URL like this:
+Therefore the System bundle is available at a URL like this:

 https://unpkg.com/rxjs-system-bundle@5.1.1/Rx.system.min.js